Me to You Bears

-Me to You Bears (also known as Tatty Teddies) is the brand name of a collection of teddy bears made by the Carte Blanche Greetings Ltd. They are often found in Clinton Cards.
+Me to You Bears (also known as Tatty Teddies) is the brand name of a collection of teddy bears made by greeting cards company Carte Blanche Greetings Ltd. They are often sold in Clinton Cards stores.
 They were first created in 1987 and appeared in their current guise in 1995.
-A number of products are available related to Tatty Teddy including plush toys, figurines, cards, mugs, and wedding accessories.
+A number of products are available related to Tatty Teddy, including plush toys, figurines, greeting cards, mugs, clothing and wedding accessories.

 Origin

-The beginnings of Me to You started in 1987 when Carte Blanche Greetings chairman and Founder, Stephen Haines, approached Mike Payne to create a group of 'cute' characters to appear on a series of greeting cards.
+The beginnings of Me to You started in 1987 when Carte Blanche Greetings chairman and founder, Stephen Haines, approached Mike Payne to create a group of 'cute' characters to appear on a series of greeting cards.
 This led to the creation of various cartoon animals called the Miranda gang, which notably included a brown bear with patches.

-Deciding it was time for a refresh, in 1995 Carte Blanche gave the bear a new look.
-Drawn in charcoal pencil turning the bear from brown to grey, and with the addition of a bright blue nose, a few more patches and a story of his very own 'Tatty Teddy' and 'Me to You' were born.
+Deciding it was time for a refresh, in 1995, Carte Blanche gave the bear a new look.
+Drawn in charcoal pencil turning the bear's fur from brown to grey, and with the addition of a bright blue nose, a few more patches and a backstory of his very own, 'Tatty Teddy' and 'Me to You' were born.

-Me to You is now a global brand and Tatty Teddy now appears on a wide range of Me to You products including greeting cards, plush, clothing, gifts, figurines, personalised products and confectionery.
+Me to You is now a global brand and Tatty Teddy now appears on a wide range of Me to You products including greeting cards, plush toys, clothing, gifts, figurines, personalised products and confectionery.
 Over 75 million Me to You plush bears have been sold since 2000.

 Availability

-First only available in the UK, it was announced in December 2011 that the Douglas Company received a license to sell the brand in the US and Canada.
+Me to You Bears was initially available in the UK, but as of December 2011, the Douglas Company received a license to sell the brand in the US and Canada.